-Especially for couples who have been together for a long time, own a house, or want an intimate wedding, getting married at home is an appealing option.
+Even before COVID, for couples who have been together for a long time, own a house, or want an intimate wedding, getting married at home was an appealing option.

 An at-home wedding gives you a chance to have many of the frills of a wedding in a bigger venue, on a smaller scale.